NickPizarro/PinkPalace/README.md

 The purpose for the app is to provide faster access to the users rather than going through a complex website.

-The application was developed from scartched by Nicolas Pizarro
+The application was developed from scartch by Nicolas Pizarro.

+App is currently in development